-This video by the AAPL features several different landmen describing what they do.
+This video by the AAPL describes what landmen really do.

 Although the duties of landmen can vary drastically depending on this situation, there are 2 basic types of landmen.
 Many landmen have made use of valuable resources to aid their careers like The American Association of Professional Landmen.
 They offer a great landman survival guide on their website that can be extremely helpful if you're new to the industry trying to figure out the best approach, or a seasoned veteran looking for ways to improve.
 When searching for a landman, people often search for an AAPL landman that’s part of an association they’re familiar with and confident in.

 An in-house or a company landman works directly for the oil and gas company as a paid employee, usually in their land department.
 Unlike field landmen, they’re likely to be involved in trades with other operators, negotiating trade participations, and joint operating agreements.
 This job typically requires a 4-year degree in Petroleum Land Management or Energy Management.

 A field landman is an independent contractor that doesn’t work directly for the oil and gas company but works with in-house landmen that do.
 They are hired by a broker and represent the landowner to the oil company, and the oil company to the landowner.
 This job generally does not require a 4-year degree.